JaskRendix/open_laval/README.md

 - number of interpolation points
 - output options

-See `settings.ini` for an example.
+See `setting.toml` for an example.

 ---